blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-I am a front-end developer who is creative and also delivers.
+Graduated from BITS, I am a front-end developer who is creative and also delivers.

 Working with front end technologies means, making interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes